lblod/app-lblod-harvester-standalone/README.md

 ### Running your first harvesting job
 We assume the application is running in dev setup.
 Go to `http://localhost`.
 The jobs dashboard should appear.
 To schedule your first job, click 'Create new job'.
 Choose 'Harvest & Publish' and fill in a URL that contains data to harvest.
-(E.g `https://publicatie.gelinkt-notuleren.vlaanderen.be/Essen/Gemeente/b105a530-1f98-11ec-8016-4117a34b12d5/notulen`)
+(E.g `https://publicatie.gelinkt-notuleren.vlaanderen.be/Vlaams-Brabant/Provincie/77b41550-25e2-11ec-8016-4117a34b12d5/notulen`, & mind trailing spaces)
 Click 'Schedule' and go back to the overview page.
 If everything goes well after a while the job should have the status 'success'.
 A job contains multiple tasks, which you may want to explore in detail later.